aisyalfawwaz/X-manibus/README.md

 ## Acknowledgements

-This project was developed by [Aisy Al Fawwaz](https://github.com/aisyalfawwaz).
+This project was developed by [Aisy Al-Fawwaz](https://github.com/aisyalfawwaz).
 It serves as an example of real-time data visualization using React and Firebase.
 Feel free to modify and extend it for your own projects.

 ## License